myriadmobile/lantern/README.md

-simple-ibeacon
+Lantern
 ==============

-A simple iBeacon wrapper library for Android (due for a name change)
+A simple iBeacon wrapper library for Android

 Configuration